Nouveau Monde Graphite Inc. (NOU.V) (CVE:NOU) Hits New 52-Week High at $0.45

-Nouveau Monde Graphite Inc. (NOU.V) (CVE:NOU)’s stock price reached a new 52-week high on Thursday .
-The stock traded as high as C$0.45 and last traded at C$0.44, with a volume of 1431207 shares changing hands.
+Shares of Nouveau Monde Graphite Inc. (NOU.V) (CVE:NOU) hit a new 52-week high during trading on Thursday .
+The stock traded as high as C$0.45 and last traded at C$0.44, with a volume of 1431207 shares.
 The stock had previously closed at C$0.40.

-Nouveau Monde Graphite Inc. (NOU.V) (CVE:NOU) last released its earnings results on Friday, August 28th.
-The company reported C($0.01) earnings per share for the quarter.
-Analysts anticipate that Nouveau Monde Graphite Inc. will post 0.05 EPS for the current fiscal year.
+Nouveau Monde Graphite Inc. (NOU.V) (CVE:NOU) last issued its quarterly earnings results on Friday, August 28th.
+The company reported C($0.01) EPS for the quarter.
+As a group, equities research analysts predict that Nouveau Monde Graphite Inc. will post 0.05 earnings per share for the current fiscal year.

 Nouveau Monde Graphite Inc engages in the acquisition, exploration, evaluation, and development of mineral properties in Quebec, Canada.
 The company primarily explores for graphite.
 It owns a 100% interest in the Matawinie property that includes 319 mining claims covering 17,585 hectares situated to the north of Montreal, Quebec.